 If you wander "what side of the road do they drive" then please notice that Turkey driving side is right one of two-way roads.
 Ask passengers to remind you of this every time you set off and when you are turning at an intersection.
 You should always remember to look left, then right and then left again when you are walking across the street if there are no traffic lights close by.

 Seatbelts and child restraints

-Obey the road signs in Turkey
+Obey the Turkish road signs

 Where the centre line marking on the road is a single broken line, vehicles may cross the line to overtake when it is safe to do so.
 If the centre marking has two lines you must not overtake if the line closest to your vehicle is unbroken.
 If the centre marking has one solid line you are not allowed to pass the vehicle ahead.